 Von Hövel

-The Von Hövel winery stands for aromatic, complex wines with great aging potential - Enjoy!
-From his monopole vineyard Oberemmeler Hütte, as well as from the legendary Scharzhofberg, the likeable winemaker Max von Kunow, in the 7th generation, produces complex, dry, semi-sweet and sweet Rieslings.
+Weingut Von Hövel stands for aromatic, complex wines with great aging potential - Enjoy them in your glass!
+From his monopoly site Oberemmeler Hütte, as well as from the legendary Scharzhofberg, the likeable winemaker Max von Kunow, now in the 7th generation, produces complex, dry, off-dry and sweet Rieslings.

-Here you can get the wines from the von Hövel winery at the usual winemaker prices .
+Here you can get the wines from Weingut von Hövel at winery prices, as always!

 Alle Weine